Things I wish I could’ve done differently when I started learning Chinese

 “Not spent so much time trying to learn EVERY single 汉字 I came across.
 And less time actually learning how to listen and speak.”

 Talk to your Chinese friends, coworkers, or classmates in Chinese.
 Chase every opportunity you have to speak in your target language.
-You have no idea how precious it is that you can talk to native speakers since many learners have no one around them.
-They have to pay tutors to speak and listen.
+These connections are precious because not everyone has real-life practice partners.
+Many have to rely on their teachers and tutors as their sole source of immersion.

 If you have a Chinese teacher, that’s perfect.
-Try to avoid English when you are with your teacher.
-They know how to help you practice in a professional and efficient way.
+Try to avoid speaking English when you are with them.
+They know how to help you practice professionally and efficiently.

 3).
 Compare yourself to your old self, rather than classmates.